Cost databases and bills of quantities

 The "Open remote database" button on the Arquimedes toolbar opens a dialogue box for selecting a database server.
 If no server is detected, click on the "Server management" button and add a server by IP or machine name.

-Configuring the accessibility to the remote databases
+Configuring accessibility to the remote databases

 Therefore, the Arquimedes database server configures the remote database accessibility by defining a series of permissions with which a customised Control - Operability relationship is obtained.
 This configuration provides several ways of accessing the remote databases.
 Two extreme situations are described below: